hazelcast/hazelcast/hazelcast-documentation/src/HazelcastStabilizer/Coordinator.md

 coordinator yourtest.properties.
 ```

 This creates a single worker per agent and runs the test for 60 seconds.
-This is the default duration for a Stabilizer test.
+This is the default duration for a Hazelcast Simulator test.

 If your test properties file is called `test.properties`, then the coordinator picks it up automatically, using just the command `coordinator`.

 ### Controlling Hazelcast Declarative Configuration

-By default, the coordinator makes use of the files `STABILIZER_HOME/conf/hazelcast.xml` and `STABILIZER_HOME/conf/client-hazelcast.xml`
+By default, the coordinator makes use of the files `SIMULATOR_HOME/conf/hazelcast.xml` and `SIMULATOR_HOME/conf/client-hazelcast.xml`
 to generate the correct Hazelcast configuration.
 You can use your own configuration by overriding these files using the following arguments:

 ```